jrterven/private_chat/README.md

 	* Click in *Create new secret key*
 	* Define a name to the key and copy to the clipboard.
 3. Setting up an environment variable. <br />
-To be able to use your API key, you need to create an environment variable in your OS called **OPENAI_API_KEY**
+To be able to use your API key, you need to create an environment variable in your OS called **OPENAI_API_KEY** <br />
+See the instructions below in **Creating an environment variable for your API key**.
 4. Since the API usage has a [cost](https://openai.com/pricing).
 You will also need to setup the payment method in the **Billing** option (shown at lef on the same window that opened for *View API keys* )
+5. Install the required libraries for Python (see below **Installing Python with the libraries needed**).

 ### Creating an environment variable for your API key
 #### Windows